 In many cases, the owner of the dog that attacked you or your child might be owned by a friend, neighbor, or relative.
 It’s understandable that you might be uncomfortable seeking money from someone you know.
 But it’s important to remember that, in most cases, the money won’t come out of the dog owner’s pocket.
 Instead, the insurance company will pay the claim.
 This is precisely why the dog owner has paid homeowner’s insurance premiums.

 Whether it falls on the dog owner directly or their homeowner’s insurance policy, having a dog bite lawyer on your side is your best option to pursue justice.
 The Jackson, Mississippi dog bite lawyers at Derek L. Hall, PC have the experience and know-how to take on insurance companies and aggressively negotiate for fair financial compensation for your dog bite injuries.

-Serious Injuries from Dog Bites and Dog Attacks
+What Are the More Common Serious Injuries from Dog Bites and Dog Attacks?

 Dog bites and dog attacks can leave serious injuries and scars that may last a lifetime.
 Canines are powerful animals that can inflict major damage depending on their size.

 Some of the more common serious dog bite injuries include:

 - Puncture wounds